TharushikaNishavi/traficManagement/README.md

-# traficManagement
+# Cordinated Multipoint Traffic Management System
-Calculating traffic signal timing using realtime image processing
+A new take on traffic management using image processing to decide signal timing